 Image Source: www.sciencedirect.com

 This sensor is a collection of analytical devices that work on the working principle of “Affinity Interaction Recording”.
-Piezoelectric’s platform is a sensor element that works on the law of oscillation.
+A piezoelectric platform is a sensor element that works on the law of oscillation.
 Which is converted due to a storage jump on the surface of the piezoelectric crystal.

-In this analysis antigen or antibody, molecularly stamped polymers and biosensors with inherited information have their modified surfaces.
+In this analysis, antigens or antibodies, molecularly stamped polymers, and biosensors with inherited information have their modified surfaces.
 Declared detection parts are usually assembled using nanoparticles.